juicedata/juicefs-csi-driver/docs/en/getting_started.md

 ## Installing in sidecar mode {#sidecar}

-Sidecar is very different from the mount pod
+Sidecar is very different from the default mount pod mode, for example, sharing JuiceFS Client is not available, neither does it support [automatic mount point recovery](./guide/pv.md#automatic-mount-point-recovery).

 ### Helm